johannajokio/johannajokio.github.io/posts/2022-10-31-smoking-prevalence.md

 I tested a few colour palettes when I was using other packages (like *RColorBrewer*), and when including the palette you have to define whether the data is continuous or discrete.
 I was confused at many points with this, as the smoking data is... not continuous but not discrete?
 The csv just includes a number (the percentage) for each health board (it's discrete).
 But *tmap* has grouped the data automatically, showing the range of values and the colour they correspond to in the legend bar.
 This also helps to see which health boards are similar in their rates.

-With other packages, I also had issues trying to centre the health board labels and not have them overlap, but *tmap* has a handy argument, `remove_overlap` which does just that.
+With other packages, I also had issues trying to centre the health board labels and not having them overlap, but *tmap* has a handy argument, `remove_overlap` which does just that.
 And I ended up using the *tmap* style *cobalt*.

 ```r
 tm_shape(shp_hb) +